 Do you see what I see?

 Glass coffee tables do a great job in convincing the eye that there is more space than what actually is.
-See-through furniture is your best bet!
+See-through furniture, here we come.

 While bright walls can open up spaces, dark ceilings create depth.
 How about adding some fun lighting fixtures?
 They will draw the eye upwards, creating an illusion of height.
 Another way to do this is to hang your curtains really high (mount them from the ceiling if possible) and let them fall all the way to the floor.
 The beautiful fall of the fabric akin to a waterfall is definitely a height enhancer!